What Qualifications do Myotherapist have, and how are they Recognised!

 Elite Myotherapists will refer patients, to ensure access to others with appropriate skills, or for investigations requiring further anatomical and pathological diagnosis.

-Recognition: Our Myotherapists are recognised professionally through the Institute of Registered Myotherapists of Australia Inc. and have industry representation through the Hospital Services Union No.3 Branch (AHPU).
+Recognition: Our Myotherapists are recognised professionally through the Myotherapy Association Australia and have industry representation through the Hospital Services Union No.3 Branch (AHPU).
 They have course accreditation by the Victorian Post Secondary Education Board (VPSEAB).
 Eligible patients may recover fees through Workcover and some private health insurance companies.

 Elite Myotherapists are all at the top of their game.
 Qualified, skilled and experienced to ensure you get the best results possible!